Frequently asked questions about self-drive Spanish & Portuguese touring holidays:

 - Lunch & evening meals – generally we prefer to leave you with more flexibility.
 Where the hotel has a restaurant they will always give you the option and where not there are always options nearby

-- Insurance – we no longer offer travel insurance but are happy to advise
+- Insurance – we no longer offer travel insurance

 - Tour guides – our tours are independent but we try to make sure you have all the information you need – at your fingertips – to ensure that you get the most out of the holiday.